JosuVicente/CarND-Traffic-Sign-Classifier-Project/writeup.md

 I decided to add dropouts and found the accuracy of the model to increase.
 By doing that we prevent overfitting.
 The dropout value I selected was 0.5 and it's done on layers 3 and 4 (the fully connected layers).

-The model worked pretty well so I didn't find necessary.
 A description of the layers is shown above.

 The final model's accuracy on the training, validation and test show provide evidence of the model working well because all accuracies are high and even though values differ that's expected and they are close together meaning there is no high bias or high variance.